lmco/mcf/CONTRIBUTING.md

 [SECURITY.md](./SECURITY.md).

-With any bug or vulnerability reported, the Lockheed Martin MBEE team will make an effort to address the issue within 1 buisness day, and provide a detailed follow-up within 5 business days.
+With any bug or vulnerability reported, the Lockheed Martin MBEE team will make an effort to address the issue within 1 business day, and provide a detailed follow-up within 5 business days.

 ### Pull Requests
 As an open-sourced project, MBEE is open to contributions from community members who wish to enhance or fix portions of the software.
-Below are some quidelines to follow which will help your pull request be approved and ultimatley keep the code base clean, readable, and maintainable.
+Below are some guidelines to follow which will help your pull request be approved and ultimately keep the code base clean, readable, and maintainable.

 #### Linter